Hiking the Algarve | Fishermen’s Trail Part 2

 Rogil

 This is where the wheels came off.
-We should’ve stopped for lunch or a snack like most of the other hikers at Museu da Batata Doce but we kept walking.
+We should’ve stopped for lunch or a snack like most of the other hikers in the Algarve at Museu da Batata Doce but we kept walking.
 We knew there was a pizza place up ahead so we thought that would be a good option.
 It only had four seats, all of which were taken.
 We continued on to a vegetarian restaurant, but it was closed.

 Fail after fail.
 We ended up at the grocery store, picked up some snacks and tried to relocate the trail markers.
 We had lost them in our ravenous hunt for food.
 After nearly following the highway to Aljezur, Julie lost a page of her unlamented poorly bound guidebook, but we found the trail.